Soladnet/hikari-poc/readme.md

 Tuning Hikari configuration parameters is crucial for optimizing the performance of your connection pool.
 Here's a guide on how to do this effectively:

 - Understanding the Parameters: Familiarize yourself with the different configuration parameters offered by Hikari and their impact on the connection pool.
 Key parameters include:
-a. maximumPoolSize: Specifies the maximum number of connections in the pool.
+** maximumPoolSize: Specifies the maximum number of connections in the pool.
-b. minimumIdle: Defines the minimum number of idle connections that Hikari maintains in the pool.
+** minimumIdle: Defines the minimum number of idle connections that Hikari maintains in the pool.
-c. connectionTimeout: Sets the maximum time that a thread will wait for a connection from the pool.
+** connectionTimeout: Sets the maximum time that a thread will wait for a connection from the pool.
-d. idleTimeout: Specifies the maximum time a connection can remain idle in the pool before being removed.
+** idleTimeout: Specifies the maximum time a connection can remain idle in the pool before being removed.
-e. maxLifetime: Sets the maximum lifetime of a connection in the pool.
+** maxLifetime: Sets the maximum lifetime of a connection in the pool.
-f. leakDetectionThreshold: Enables automatic detection of connection leaks.
+** leakDetectionThreshold: Enables automatic detection of connection leaks.
-g. poolName: Specifies a unique name for the connection pool.
+** poolName: Specifies a unique name for the connection pool.
 - Starting with Default Settings: Begin by using the default settings provided by Hikari.
 These defaults are often optimized for general use cases and may work well without further adjustments.
 - Benchmarking and Profiling: Measure the performance of your application under load using profiling tools and benchmarks.
 This will help identify potential bottlenecks and areas for optimization.
 - Gradual Adjustment: Make incremental changes to the configuration parameters based on the observed performance metrics.
 Adjust one parameter at a time and measure the impact on performance before proceeding to the next.